kafee651/open-patient-in-epic-with-create/README.md

 	* For the **HTTP Action** element, make the following changes:
 		* In the **Path** field, set it to the URL of the newly-created **MuleSoft app**.
 		* In the Named Credential field, Replace **Epic_Auth_JWT** with the newly created **Named Credential** for your **MuleSoft app**
+  * Repeat the above for all HTTP Actions in each Integration Procedure in the package.

 <h4>Configure User and Patient API Input Parameters:</h4>